Tristan296/Universal-MacAssistant/README.md

 * Text-to-Speech: Converts the assistant's text responses into voice and speaks them out.
 * Reminders: Create reminders in the reminders app
 * To-do-list: Create to do lists in the notes app

+# Contribution
+Feel free to fork this project, make some changes, and submit a pull request.
+All contributions are welcome!